dredremontes/fn_MD_FDA/README.md

 ```
 Type the number next to the hold group and press enter.

-These position restraints need to be defined in their respective protein chain .itp files.
+These position restraints also need to be defined in their respective protein chain .itp files.
 For the restraint on 6-ARG (residue 6, Arginine), we can add the following to the bottom of the posre.itp file:
 ```
 #ifdef R_hold
 #include "R_hold.itp"